 Launching an anonymous web browser, you won’t even notice the difference at first: it looks just like the normal one.
 But before you start surfing, an anonymous web browser will let you set up or choose a completely new digital identity to continue with – so that websites naturally identify you as a different person.

-It takes all of the parameters from your common browser fingerprint and replaces them, creating a unique digital profile you can work with.
+It takes all of the parameters from your common device fingerprint and replaces them, creating a unique digital profile you can work with.
+Some privacy settings can even be accessed or modified directly through the browser’s address bar, allowing you to enhance your privacy configurations.
+An antidetect browser is a specialized type of anonymous browser designed to prevent digital fingerprinting and enable safe multi-account management by generating realistic and unique device fingerprints.
 Older anonymous web browsers used to simply erase your digital fingerprint before work, but that method is already ceasing to exist in today’s environment, as major website engines quickly evolve to stop suspicious activities.

 Going With The Flow